Blosc/bcolz/persistence.rst

 ----------------

 Here there can be as many files as necessary.
-The format for every file will tentatively be JSON.
-There should be (at least) three
+The format for every file will tentatively be YAML (although initial implementations are using JSON).
+There should be (at least) three files:
-files:

 The `sizes` file
 ~~~~~~~~~~~~~~~~